Stasenko-Konstantin/fungsi/README.md

                  , ^r]
 ```

-it`s frozen on time while I learn Clojure and interpreters
+It`s frozen on time while I learn Clojure and interpreters